emfcamp/Website/README.md

 ```
 ./flask dev data
 ```
-To stop all containers, use `docker-compose stop`
+To stop all containers, use `docker compose stop`
-To delete all data and start over fresh you can use `docker-compose down`.
+To delete all data and start over fresh you can use `docker compose down`.

 Management commands can be listed and run using the `./flask` command, which forwards them to the flask command line within the container.